bluebot08/bluebot08/README.md

 <!-- If you're using "main" as default branch -->

-Hello, I'm Stefan! 👋🏼 I'm a full-stack programmer living in Japan.
+Hello, I'm Stefan! 👋🏼 I'm a full-stack programmer living in Tokyo.

 After taking a year-long break to help raise my child 👶🏼, I'm excited to be back and ready to dive into my passions for movies 🎥, music 🎵, games 🎮, and technology 💻.
 I'm particularly interested in creating websites that enhance people's enjoyment of these areas.